Harrison Alley

 However, blogging is one of those business models where time and effort are strongly correlated to success.

-In other words, the longer you create a high volume of high-quality content consistently, the more likely it is you will have some degree of financial success.
+In other words, the longer you consistently create a high volume of high-quality content, the more likely you will have some degree of financial success.

 Unfortunately, this just isn’t true with trading.

-Sure, there are traders who do great for months and maybe even a few years.
+Sure, some traders do great for months and maybe even a few years.

-But there are very few traders who make a lifetime career out of it.
+But very few traders make a lifetime career out of it.

-And often, the ones who seem to succeed for the long-haul (like hedge fund managers) actually make their money collecting fees from “managing” (aka trading) other people’s money.
+And often, the ones who seem to succeed for the long haul (like hedge fund managers) actually make their money collecting fees by “managing” (aka trading) other people’s money.

 Competition